gl-inet/docs4.x/docs/interface_guide/tailscale.md

     ![tailscale use as exit node](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/custom_exit_nodes/tailscale_use_as_exit_node.png){class="glboxshadow"}

-3. Enable **Custom Exit Nodes** in your router, click the refresh button, and select the IP of the device that has been set up as an exit node from the drop-down menu, then click **Apply**.
+3. Enable **Custom Exit Nodes** in your GL-router, click the refresh button, and select the IP of the device that has been set up as an exit node from the drop-down menu, then click **Apply**.
 That is it.

     ![glinet tailscale, custom exit node](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/custom_exit_nodes/custom_exit_node.png){class="glboxshadow"}

+4. The devices under that GL-router will use the home IP of the **Exit Node** .

 [Refer link: Exit Nodes (route all traffic)](https://tailscale.com/kb/1103/exit-nodes/)